We provide our thoughts on the latest Consumer Electronics Show conference.

 The second example of this is the growing role of simulation technology as both a substitute for physical product testing and a source of training data for embedded software.
 One booth highlighted the use of simulated road data to train and test autonomous vehicle decision-making software, addressing a data-availability concern that advanced driver assistance systems (ADAS) players have repeatedly voiced.
 Using advanced simulation as a substitute for physical product testing and quality control should improve time-to-market speeds and reduce product development expenses.

 Overall, our takeaways from the CES conference reinforce our belief in digital transformation as a theme with continued strength.
 The focus on historically archaic processes in industrials and manufacturing illustrates a catalyst for future growth in digital transformation as workflow innovation continues.
-Both developers of software that enable this innovation and the companies benefiting from the consequent realised efficiencies present themselves as potential new opportunities.
+Both developers of software that enable this innovation and the companies benefiting from the consequent realized efficiencies present themselves as potential new opportunities.

 Despite a fading hype cycle, participation at the CES conference demonstrated a clear commitment to augmented/virtual reality in both consumer product development and digital transformation.
 Developers in the gaming pavilion showcased numerous next-generation video games using virtual reality to create a more immersive and sensory-rich environment for the game player.
 The focus on the next generation of entertainment broadly revolved around virtual reality-based gameplay and live events, reinforcing the potential for the metaverse to reshape how the consumer receives entertainment.
 However, metaverse applications went beyond consumer uses and ventured to the enterprise applications as well.
 Numerous products aiding digital collaboration and virtual workspaces demonstrated a potential vision for future office work.